 How to apply

-To access the current feed-in tariff, you must have your renewable or eligible low emissions energy system fully installed, signed off by a licensed electrical inspector and have submitted all the paperwork to your electricity retailer.
+To access the minimum FiT, you must have your solar or other type of renewable energy system fully installed, signed off by a licensed electrical inspector and have submitted all the paperwork to your electricity retailer.

 - Solar (renewable or low emissions technology) Connection Form

-- An accepted feed-in tariff contract with your electricity retailer
+- An accepted FiT contract with your electricity retailer

 Once paperwork is submitted, to complete the eligibility process you may also need to have your metering upgraded before feed-in credits can be applied to your account.